mathkimchi/singularity/DEVLOG.md

 I wrote some optimizations before writing the previous paragraph, and didn't bother to test it out because I thought it wouldn't work.
 I was secretly kind of looking forward to learning gpu, but I guess I can't be complaining.

+2024/10/02 future me here, I should have looked further into `tiny skia` instead of trying gpu.
+The main page of tiny skia says raqote is very slow, and the benchmarks support that to a high degree.
+One problem is that it doesn't have text though, which is a pretty big problem.
+Still, my point is that raqote is very slow.

 ### GPU

 2024/10/01